 When I was working in customer service, my greatest problem were emotions.

-When I was having a bad day (you know, one of those days with high percentage of grumpy, upset or rude customers), I wasn’t able to cope with anger and frustration.
+When I was having a bad day (you know, one of those days with a high percentage of grumpy, upset or rude customers), I wasn’t able to cope with anger and frustration.
 My biggest dream was to have the ability to turn off my emotions for a couple of hours.

 Because I felt that negative emotions were too difficult for me to handle, I was dreaming about becoming a robot.
 I was convinced that thanks to that I would be able to satisfy our customers, do my job better and remain sane.

 I thought it would be awesome to turn off the feelings and just do my job!